rmbrunet/HttpMock/README.md

 Convinient methods to mock HttpClient and HttpMessageHandler.

-The solution consists of a MOckingHandler class derived from HttpMessageHandler that allows to provided the expected http status codes, response messages, or a factory method.
+The solution consists of a MockingHandler class derived from HttpMessageHandler that returns the expected response from the provided http status codes, response messages, or factory method.

-It also provides corresponding static "CreateHttpClient" methods to facilitate its use.
+It is also included corresponding static "CreateHttpClient" methods to facilitate its use.

 Example of its use: